rayacevedo45/AccessFoodNYC/Retro0.md

   *  Anna
     * Goals/Responsibilities Last Week:
         * Did you meet your goals/responsibilities last week?
 Why or why not?
+        * I responsbile for the splash.class and finished it on time.
     * Goals/Responsibilities This Week:
+        * Make a navigaition drawer by the rule of google material design.
   *  Luke
     * Goals/Responsibilities Last Week:
        * Did you meet your goals/responsibilities last week?
 Why or why not?